ros2/ros2_documentation/source/Concepts/About-Tf2.rst

 There are essentially two main tasks that any user would use tf2 for, listening for transforms and broadcasting transforms.

-If you use tf2, you will need to listen for transforms.
+If you want to use tf2 to transform between coordinate frames, your nodes will need to listen for transforms.
 What you will do is to receive and buffer all coordinate frames that are broadcasted in the system, and query for specific transforms between frames.
 Check out the writing a tf2 listener tutorial :ref:`(Python) <WritingATf2ListenerPy>` :ref:`(C++) <WritingATf2ListenerCpp>` to learn more.